vsch/kotlin-jdbc/README.md

         model.version = "V1.0"

-        // execute an insert and set model's key properties from the keys returned by the database model.insert(session)
+        // execute an insert and set model's key properties from the keys returned by the database
+        // batch will be set to 1 since it is not set in properties model.insert(session)

         // this will delete the model and clear auto.key properties